caiomsouza/upm/seminarios/s1-metodologia-de-la-investigacion/day01.md

 # S1 - Seminario Metodologia de La Investigacion

 Profa.
 Dra.
-Asuncion Gomez Perez explained about Master of Science in Artificial Intelligence, the master thesis and about the Phd program at UPM.<BR>
+Asuncion Gomez Perez explained about the Master of Science in Artificial Intelligence Program, the master thesis and about the Phd program at UPM.<BR>

 To start the PhD program is very important to define the problem to research about it.<BR>